slip-slap/slip-slap.github.io/_posts/2019-05-06-algebraic-and-matrix.md

 ---
 layout: post
-title: "dot product and inner product"
+title: "E.G.: Inner Product"
-keywords: ["Euclidean", "Cartesian","dot product"]
+keywords: []
 description: ""
 category: "math"
-tags: ["distribution"]
+tags: ["space","E.G."]
 ---
 {% include JB/setup %}

 In Euclidean Gemometry, the dot product of the Cartesian Coordinates is a algebraic operaton that takes two equal-length sequence of numbers and returns a single numer

 #### formula